 - Falls can cause spinal cord injuries, which can lead to lifelong disability.

 - More than half of all residents in nursing homes fall each year.

 - Falls cause 87% of fractures in people who are 65 and older.

 Robberies and Security Breaches

 Premises liability cases don’t just include accidents.
-If your residence was broken into, you may have a cause of action against the owner of the property.
-It is his/her responsibility to ensure the location is safe, but all too often a lack of effective security results in housing situations that are prone to crime.
+If your residence was broken into, you might have a cause of action against the owner of the property.
+It is his/her responsibility to ensure the location is safe, but all too often, a lack of effective security results in housing situations that are prone to crime.

 If you’ve been injured or assaulted by an intruder because of a negligent property owner or landlord, a thorough investigation may reveal evidence that is very important for your case.
 Evidence that the building or complex was ill-prepared to protect against an assailant can be vital to proving your case.
 Such evidence may include: